Toloka/docs/en/template-builder/templates/copywriting.md

 This preset helps to create a description of products based on the image and its name.

 Take a look at the example: the labeling interface includes an image, text data, button and a text input area.
 If the Toloker clicks on the button, a search engine opens with a request about the product.
-Note that validation and task layout are are already configured in this example.
+Note that validation and task layout are already configured in this example.

 [![image](../_images/buttons/view-example.svg)](https://ya.cc/t/L6DkKbbO47KQ38)